KumoTheDog/Kumo-PublicRepo/README.md

 <h1 align="center">
      kumo-PublicRepo ૮ ˶´ ᵕˋ ˶ა
      </h1>

 **Public repository for the latest version of 'Kumo The Dog' Discord bot!** A simple chatbot made for fun which somehow grew enough to get a verified tick.

-Kumo features:
+## Bot Features

 - The ability to talk in **VOICE** or **TEXT CHANNELS**.
 - Slash commands, message content is not stored to respect user privacy :)